 Welcome to the library!
 We are open to everyone.
 We offer you access to a wide collection and to a number of facilities and services, including a knowledgeable staff.
 Borrow material, study, use computers, or attend an event!
 Or just take the time to enjoy a reading break.

 The library card is your key to all library services.
 The card allows you to borrow books, films, CDs and other material.
 It also allows you to download e-books and to read e-periodicals.
 The card is personal and intended only for your own private use.

-When you have a library card, you may also borrow material with your driving licence or some other official identity card with a bar code (for example, a KELA/FPA card).
+When you have a library card, you may also borrow material with your driving licence or some other official identity card (for example, a KELA/FPA card).
 You can also register a parallel card to your library card (for example, a library card from another library).

 A parent or a guardian must apply for a library card intended for a child under 15 years old.

 The first card is free of charge.
 If you wish to replace a lost or damaged card, a small fee will be charged (Charges and fees).

 Institutions or establishments (for example, day care centres), associations or companies can also apply for a library card with a written permission by a guarantor or a person in charge.

 If you lose your library card, contact the library as soon as possible: tel.
 06-325 3533 or firstname.lastname@example.org.
 You are responsible for any material borrowed with the card until you have notified the library.